Relevant to tax year 2019/20

 The exemption is not available if the transaction involves someone other than the spouses or civil partners.

-A transaction following a person’s death that varies a disposition (whether effected by will, under the law relating to intestacy, or otherwise) of property of which the deceased was competent to dispose, is exempt from charge if the following conditions are met
+A transaction following a person’s death that varies a disposition.
+This is whether it is effected by will or under the law relating to intestacy.
+It is exempt from charge if the following conditions are met

 - the transaction is carried out within the period of two years after a person’s death